-Please refer to "Outpatient Mental Health Care" and "Partial Hospitalization Services" sections in this chart.
+See Outpatient Mental Health Care and Partial Hospitalization Services rows.

-Drugs and biologicals that you can't give yourself
+Drugs and biologicals

+that you can't give yourself See Medicare Part B Prescription Drugs row.
-Please refer to "Medicare Part B Prescription Drugs" section in this chart.

-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.

-Outpatient mental health care

-Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.

-\$0 copayment for each Medicarecovered individual, group or specialist therapy visit

-Outpatient rehabilitation services

-Covered services include: physical therapy, occupational therapy, and speech language therapy.

-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$0 copayment for each Medicarecovered individual, group or specialist therapy visit

-Outpatient substance abuse services

-Substance abuse services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.

-\$0 copayment for each Medicarecovered individual or group therapy visit.
+Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$0 copayment for each Medicare-covered individual, group or specialist therapy visit with a psychiatrist or mental health care professional (non- psychiatrist).
+Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$0 copayment for each Medicare-covered individual, group or specialist therapy visit.
+Outpatient substance abuse services Covered services include: Substance abuse services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$0 copayment for each Medicare-covered individual or group therapy visit.

-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

-Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Ambulatory surgical center Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Even if you stay in the hospital overnight, you might still be considered an outpatient. \$0 copayment for each Medicare-covered ambulatory surgical center visit.
+Outpatient hospital There is a \$0 copayment for each Medicare-covered outpatient surgery procedure.

-Ambulatory surgical center

-\$0 copayment for each Medicarecovered ambulatory surgical center visit.

-Outpatient hospital

-There is a \$0 copayment for each Medicare-covered outpatient surgery procedure.

 There is a \$0 copayment for Medicare-covered minor surgeries.
 Some examples of minor surgeries are: Joint injections (i.e., knee, hip, elbow) Skin biopsies (i.e., removing suspicious growths or moles)